Princeton reports overall performance of its gift planning program assets to donors in the Gift Planning Annual Report.

 Investment oversight is provided by a committee with representation by key offices of the University.

 Princeton's professional gift planning staff can walk you through each step of the gift process, explain the administrative details, and help with paperwork.
 If you are considering making a gift, we recommend that you first consult with your lawyer.
 When you decide to make a gift, we can provide you with a draft gift agreement for your attorney’s review.

-PRINCO sets the investment allocation formula for charitable trusts, and selects and evaluates external specialists to handle day-to-day investment decisions.
+A committee with representation by key offices of the University sets the investment allocation formula for charitable trusts, and selects and evaluates external specialists to handle day-to-day investment decisions.

 The asset allocation for the trust accounts is currently 85% equity (stocks and real estate) and 15% fixed income (bonds), with the goal of long-term growth of principal.
 Of course, investment performance is not guaranteed.
 Trust values may decline, resulting in lower payments for unitrust beneficiaries.
-Over the ten-year period ending on December 31, 2012, Princeton's trusts have produced a compound annual investment return of 8.7%.

 Grantham, Mayo, Van Otterloo & Co.
 LLC (GMO) continues to manage the charitable trust investment portfolio, except for the fixed income category.
-GMO uses both fundamental research and quantitative methods to find undervalued assets across markets around the world.
-GMO has produced strong long-term results relative to benchmarks.

 Fixed Income Strategy